wilfex81/youtube_downloader/README.md

 # youtube_downloader
-A simple youtube downloader made with tkinter
+A simple youtube video downloader made with tkinter